Glucosamine kinase

-Thus, the two substrates of this enzyme are ATP and D-glucosamine, whereas its two products are ADP and D-glucosamine phosphate.
+The enzyme characterised from Schistosoma mansoni converts the hexose sugar, D-glucosamine (shown in its cyclic form) to D-glucosamine 6-phosphate by transferring a phosphate group from the cofactor, adenosine triphosphate (ATP), which is converted to adenosine diphosphate (ADP).
+Two non-identical enzymes which catalyse the same reaction are known.
+One from Vibrio cholerae is involved in chitin breakdown.
+The other, from Actinobacteria is part of biosynthetic pathways to compounds with applications as antibiotics.

-This enzyme belongs to the family of transferases, specifically those transferring phosphorus-containing groups (phosphotransferases) with an alcohol group as acceptor.
+This enzyme is a transferase, specifically one transferring phosphorus-containing groups (phosphotransferases) with an alcohol group as acceptor.
 The systematic name of this enzyme class is ATP:D-glucosamine phosphotransferase.
 Other names in common use include glucosamine kinase (phosphorylating), ATP:2-amino-2-deoxy-D-glucose-6-phosphotransferase, and aminodeoxyglucose kinase.
-This enzyme participates in aminosugars metabolism.